 Sulphur and its compounds are very important for all living beings including humans, plants, and animals.
-Plants also require it in very less amount but it is very important for them.
+Plants also require it in very less amounts but it is very important for them.

 Pollution and Adverse Effects on the Sulfur cycle

 There are different types of pollution and they are all harmful to the earth and its living beings.
 We should never let any factor be adverse to our environment.
 Everything is good only if it is in a safe limit.
 If anything is over the limit imbalance occurs and then the problem arises.
 All human activities produce some byproducts, so we must be very careful about them because they can have a detrimental effect on nature and eventually us.
 These days the amount of sulphur is increasing in nature.

 There is an imbalance in the ecosystem.
 It is due to the increasing use of fossil fuels, industrial waste, pollution, and uncontrolled chemical discharge on water bodies.
 We are putting more and more untreated water in the environment which has sulfur.
 Everything needs to be in proper order and amount for our nature to work.

 The increased sulphur is accumulating on rocks, oceans, soil, and air.
 Sometimes the Sulfur Dioxide (S02) in the air mixes with raindrops and forms acid rain which is very harmful.
-It can destroy monuments, crops, structures and have detrimental effects on animals and other natural bodies.
+It can destroy monuments, crops, and structures and have detrimental effects on animals and other natural bodies.
 We can see that sulphur is very important to us.
 It is in play all the time but it can also be dangerous sometimes.
 The production and accumulation rate are record high and it needs controlling for the sustainability of our environment.
 These are some of the facts and importance of this crucial cycle.